-As shown in the below table, the DC IN/Battery and Power indicators on the system indicator panel alert you to the computer's operating capability and battery charge status.
+As shown in the below table, the Battery, DC IN and Power indicators on the system indicator alert you to the computer's operating capability and battery charge status.

-DC IN/Battery indicator
+Battery indicator

-Check the DC IN/Battery indicator to determine the status of the battery pack.
+Check the Battery indicator to determine the status of the battery pack.
 The following indicator lights indicate the battery status:

-Blinking amber The battery charge is low, the AC adaptor must be connected in order to recharge the battery.
-Or, Indicates a problem with the power supply.
-You should initially try plugging the AC adaptor into another power outlet - if it still does not operate properly, you should contact your reseller or dealer.
+Flashing amber The battery charge is low, the AC adaptor must be connected in order to recharge the battery.
 Amber Indicates the AC adaptor is connected and the battery is charging.
-Green Indicates the AC adaptor is connected and the battery is fully charged.
-Or, Indicates the AC adaptor is connected and there is no battery pack installed.
+White Indicates the AC adaptor is connected and the battery is fully charged.
 No light Under any other conditions, the indicator does not light.

-If the battery pack becomes too hot while it is being charged, the charge will stop and the DC IN/Battery indicator will go out.
+If the battery pack becomes too hot while it is being charged, the charge will stop and the Battery indicator will go out.
 When the battery pack's temperature falls to a normal range, charging will resume - this process will occur regardless of whether the computer's power is on or off.